vlang/v/doc/docs.md

 (This is still in an alpha state)

-V has a built-in ORM (object-relational mapping) which supports SQLite and MySQL, but soon it will support MySQL, Postgres, MS SQL, and Oracle.
+V has a built-in ORM (object-relational mapping) which supports SQLite and MySQL, but soon it will support Postgres, MS SQL, and Oracle.

 V's ORM provides a number of benefits: